gammy/nes_gamepad/README.md

 ------------
  * A USB port
  * Linux with uinput support (standard)
- * An Arduino Duemilanove or pin-compatible equivalent
+ * An Arduino Leonardo, Duemilanove or equivalent
  * The Arduino IDE (for programming the Arduino)
- * One or more NES gamepads
+ * One or more NES gamepads or equivalent

 Build
 -----